How Golf Rankings Are Calculated: A Comprehensive Guide

 Knowing how the various systems are calculated will increase their value for you, the sports bettor.

 What the “Money List” Means

-Unfortunately, it was also considered somewhat uncouth, and despite its endless attempts to “grow the game” and appeal to a more diverse audience, golf retains a WASPy aversion to talking about money so frankly.
+Unfortunately, it was also considered somewhat uncouth, and despite endless attempts to “grow the game” and appeal to a more diverse audience, golf retains a WASPy aversion to talking about money.

 The FedEx Cup

-The FedEx Cup is golf’s postseason system.
+The FedEx Cup is golf’s postseason equivalent.
 With winners netting a cool $10 million, players do everything they can to get there.
 Throughout the season, players accumulate points by placing well or winning PGA Tour events, and the 125 players with the highest point tallies head into the playoffs.

-Official World Golf Ranking
+Official World Golf Rankings

-For the latest in golf odds and rankings, visit our 208 US Open odds tracker.
+For the latest in golf odds and rankings, visit our US Open odds tracker.